undefinedbuilder/unilag-civil-engineering-concrete-lab-form/README.md

 # UNILAG Concrete Laboratory – Research Mix Cube Test System

-This project provides a complete **end-to-end intake system** for *student and research* concrete cube tests at the University of Lagos.
-It includes a vintage “manila folder”–style web form, automatic validation, Google Sheets integration, local archive of mixes, and a one-page PDF report generator.
+This project provides a comprehensive **end-to-end intake system** for student and research concrete cube tests at the University of Lagos.
+It includes a vintage-style web form, automatic validation, Google Sheets integration, a local archive of mixes, and a one-page PDF report generator.

 ---